urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/2-agent.md

 What this means is that you can intentionally design your agent to crash in cases it can't handle.
 For example, if a poke comes in with an unexpected `mark`, it crashes.
 If a permission check fails, it crashes.
-This is quite different to many programs written in procedural languages, which must handle all exceptions to avoid crashing.
+This is quite different to most programs written in procedural languages, which must handle all exceptions to avoid crashing.

 ## Example